akota64/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 0
 ```
-So our clean_df dataset should now contains no NA values, instead substituting the mean steps for any interval with NA steps.
+So our clean_df dataset should now contain no NA values, instead substituting the mean steps for any interval with NA steps.

 Re-doing our part one analysis with our cleaned data: